01 of 04

 Continue to 4 of 4 below.

 - Stitches: Recommended stitches are a straight stitch, a zigzag stitch, a hemmer stitch, and an overlock stitch.
-A zigzag stitch does NOT include a stretch zigzag stitch since that stitch would cause the needle to hit the foot as it was sewing.
-Other stitches may be able to be used but be sure to check needle clearance with the hand wheel before applying power up with machine stitching.
+A zigzag stitch does not include a stretch zigzag stitch since that stitch would cause the needle to hit the foot as it was sewing.
+Other stitches may be able to be used but be sure to check needle clearance with the handwheel before applying power with machine stitching.

 - Pressure adjustments: Pressure adjustments control how much pressure is applied to the foot.
 Increase the pressure if fabric feeds to the right side, the stitch appears too wide or the stitching is made inside, away from the edge of the fabric.
 Decrease the pressure on the foot if the fabric feeds to the left and your stitches appear to narrow.